Bharya (TV series)

-The show aired its climax a one hour mega episode on 26 and 27 April 2019 completing 860 episode.
+The show aired its climax in a one-hour episode on 26 and 27 April 2019, completing 860 episodes.

-The show is remade into Telugu as under the same name and is being broadcast on Star Maa.

-In 2019, it is remade into Kannada as Marali Bandalu Seethe on Star Suvarna.
-Officially Tamil Remake Coming Soon Star Vijay.

 Plot

 Bharya tells the story of a family residing in Vrindavanam.
 Nandan and Rohini are the children of Professor, Vishwanatha Menon and Jayaprabha Teacher.
 They lead a life with little contact to the outside world.

-Although Rohini was previously married to Vrindavanam resident, Sharath, she was later widowed.
+Although Rohini was previously married to a Vrindavanam resident, Sharath, she was later widowed.
 However, even after more than 4 years, she is unable to acknowledge this.
 Having moved back to her parents' home with her daughter, Rohini continues to believe that Sharath will return.
 Nandan - without his parents' permission - marries his love interest, Nayana, and takes her to Vrindavanam.
 His family does not know that Nayana and her family are a band of antisocials who serve as human parasites.